reckoning-machines/financial-forecasting/README.md

 Initial pulls are shown in the example notebook.

-Fred api key and FMP api key must be placed in a keys.toml file in the root.
+Your own Fred api key and FMP api key must be placed in a keys.toml file in the root, in the format fmp_apikey="yourkey" fred_apikey="yourkey"

 To do: